 There are many different tools that I have used to make Productivityist tick.
 Here are several of the ones that I use on a regular basis here at Productivityist.
+(List updated September 2020)

-- Slack: This is the team’s communication app of choice.
+- Slack: This is my communication app of choice.
 Slack has taken the world by storm in 2014, and it’s easy to see why.
 It allows teams to communicate without email from all over the world (team members for Productivityist span three countries and two continents), allow for quick and easy file sharing, and much more.
 If you’re looking for a robust communication tool to enhance your existing workflow (or replace email for instant feedback on important communication), then give Slack a try.
 You will not be disappointed.

 - Baron Fig Notebooks and Writing Instruments: A new entry in the notebook realm, Baron Fig notebooks are tough to beat in terms of quality…and they are a pleasure to use.
 Whether you go with the larger Confidant or the smaller Vanguard notebooks, if you’re a fan of notebooks and quality writing instruments then you need to have some of Baron Fig’s wares in your toolkit.